gasilvis/OC61domeManager/README.md

     and close before the shutter started closing.
 There was no way to script for these events in the ACP control software, so this driver was conceived to pass all commands and comm through to the working dome driver (MaxDomeII), but also monitor and act when it saw shutter open and close commands.
+  - The dome driver has two setup items:
+    - the actual ASCOM dome driver to control the dome (MaxDomeII).
+Or a dome simulator
+    - the serial port that connects it to the Peripheral Controller
   - The mirror cover is driven by custom electronics (the Peripheral Controller, aka PC) directed via a serial port.
     There exists a VB6 application to talk to the PC via that serial port and make accessible all the functionality of the PC via a GUI.
 To make the PC accessible to external scripts and the ACP control software